JelleZijlstra/taxonomy/docs/future-work.md

   - Provide a documented interface for each table
 - Reconsider valid name rules for nomina dubia and species without genera
   - Currently they revert to the original name
-  - Should instead use the current genus or a recent well-known genus
+  - Should instead use the current genus or a recent well-known genus, with genus name in quotes

 ## New or disabled checks